 I. Wandering Exile (from Greek)

 II.
 Angel Island (from Chinese)

 Three Immigrant Songs was premiered by Laura Mercado-Wright, mezzo-soprano, Alma Liebrecht, horn, Karen Ouzounian, cello, and Lembit Beecher, piano, at the DiMenna Center for Classical Music, NYC on January 20, 2012.

 Live recording from the premiere:

 Angel Island, the second song in the cycle, takes its text from a poem scrawled on the walls of the Angel Island detention center in the early part of the 20th Century.
 Angel Island was used as a processing and detention center for thousands of very poor Chinese immigrants, who were often detained for months or even years before being allowed entry into the United States or being sent home.
-Many of the detainees wrote poems on the walls of the center, some bleak, some angry, some grittily cheerful and some resolute.
+Many of the detainees wrote poems on the walls of the center, some bleak, some angry, some grittily cheerful, and some resolute.
 I took a slightly different tack in the translation of this poem.
 I asked Dale Johnson, Professor Emeritus of Chinese Literature at UCSC, to translate the short four-line poem three times: character by character, literally but with English grammar, and poetically.
-I think this manner of translation reflects the sense of slow, cyclical passage of time that imbues many of the Angel Island poems.
+I think this manner of translation, perhaps the way an American student would go about reading the poems, reflects the sense of slow, cyclical passage of time that imbues many of the Angel Island poems.